With all of the selections out there, how do we define the best sleep tracker?

 1. Fitbit Versa Smart Watch

-When it comes to sleep tracking, the Fitbit Versa is able to track your light, deep, and REM sleep stages.
-It will use the data it collects to help you modify and adjust your sleep schedule to help you find the routine that will work best for your lifestyle.
-The Fitbit Versa also records how long you sleep for and features a silent alarm to help you effectively wake up at the right time.
+When it comes to sleep tracking, the Fitbit Versa is able to track your light, deep, and REM sleep cycle stages.
+It will use the advanced data it collects to help you modify and adjust your sleep schedule to help you find the routine that will work perfectly and trouble-free for your lifestyle.
+The Fitbit Versa also records how long you sleep for and features a silent alarm clock to help you effectively wake up at the right time.

 Furthermore, it utilizes PurePulse technology to measure your blood flow with light—which is one of its more innovative features.
-The PurePulse technology is also one of the Fitbit Versa's best features because it allows it to provide reliable and accurate results that you can count on and use to improve your sleep and overall health.
+The PurePulse technology is also one of the Fitbit Versa's most important features because it allows it to provide reliable and accurate results that you can count on and use to enhance your sleep and overall health.

-In the end, the Fitbit Versa is more than just a sleep tracker—on top of sleep tracking it can also track your heart rate, count your steps, and functions as an overall fitness and movement tracker that provides you with a ton of data.
+In the end, the Fitbit Versa is more than just a sleep tracker—it has a battery life of up to 4 days, on top of sleep tracking it can also track your heart rate, count your steps, and functions as an overall fitness and movement tracker that provides you with a ton of data.
 It uses more than 3 billion sleep logs to provide you with beneficial sleep insights and is a great device to get you on track to a better night's sleep.

 - Great for users who want to track more than just sleep